gurbain/tigrillo2/README.md

 rosrun tigrillo_ctrl openloo_cpg
 ```

-You can monitor the bandwith and frequency between the networks node with:
+You can monitor the bandwith and frequency between the network nodes with:
 ```
 rostopic list
 rostopic [hz|bw] TOPIC_NAME
 ```
 By default, the nodes are set to run at 50Hz, so it is good to ensure that such a frequency can be achieved.

 ### Analysis
 To plot the different signal values in real-time, simply use the rqt_plot tool: